We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Where: 22 Dempsey Road, Singapore 249679

-True to his roots as the father of good kids’ nutrition, the menu at Jamie’s Italian family restaurants at Forum have an impressively wholesome yet appealing menu for the little people: think fish of the day in a bag, happy chicken lollipops and even a mini picnic.
+True to his roots as the father of good kids’ nutrition, the family-friendly Jamie’s Italian at Forum has an impressively wholesome yet appealing menu for the little people: think fish of the day in a bag, happy chicken lollipops and even a mini picnic.
 Yep, it’s the perfect kid-friendly restaurant for us folks living in Singapore!
-Kids are the VIPs here, and the staff know how to take care of them with activity packs at the ready.
+Kids are the VIPs here, and the staff know just how to take care of them with activity packs at the ready.
 We think the menu, a retro viewfinder with pictures of the kids’ menu items, is the coolest thing ever.
 Needless to say, parents will also be more than happy with the fantastic Italian fare.
 Kids will rave about the old-school view-masters, stickers, crayons and paper-tainment.

 Where: The Forum, 583 Orchard Road #01-01/04 Forum, Singapore 238884